runtimerevolution/react-knowledge-base/reactjs-for-beginners.md

 ## The end

 Congratulations! 🎉 You have completed the beginners guide to React.js.
-This is the end of this chapter but the beginning of your journey with React.js so fell free to go back to the [start](/README.md) and learn more.
+This is the end of this chapter but the beginning of your journey with React.js so feel free to go back to the [start](/README.md) and learn more.
 After all, it's a never end story...

 <p align="center">
     <img src="https://i.giphy.com/9oEclSzXUfh5u.gif"/>